Rays314/LinebotSample/README.md

 ### Preparations
 1. Set up things of Github
     1. Sign up on [Github](https://github.com/).
-    1. Create an empty folder locally as the working directory.
+    1. Create an **empty** folder locally as the working directory.
     1. Clone the repo to the working directory with the commands ([Ref.1](https://stackoverflow.com/questions/29368837/copy-a-git-repo-without-history) [Ref.2](https://www.cyberciti.biz/faq/how-to-remove-non-empty-directory-in-linux/)).
+If the folder is not empty, try [the commands on stack overflow](https://stackoverflow.com/questions/5377960/git-whats-the-best-practice-to-git-clone-into-an-existing-folder/13852329#13852329).
     `git clone https://github.com/Rays314/LinebotSample`
     1. Remove the commit history in the original repository.
         `rm -rf .git` (in Linux)
         `rmdir .git /S /Q` (in Windows)
+    1. Remove the readme file in the original repository.
+(You may want to have a link to [this file](https://github.com/Rays314/LinebotSample/blob/master/README.md) in your readme file to help people set things up.)
+        `rm README.md` (in Linux)
+        `del README.md` (in Windows)
     1. [Create a new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) and copy the repo path (hyperlink) as `<path>`.
     1. Create the first commit to the new repository.
         `git remote add origin <path>`